nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > Opens the respective social media platform of an existing contact.

 You can directly open supported social media platforms (i.e. Instagram, Telegram, WhatsApp) from the CLI.
+For WhatsApp, if handle stored is an 8-digit phone number, it will be assumed to be a Singaporean number and `65` country code will be automatically filled.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**<br>
 You'll need to download the desktop applications for <a href="https://desktop.telegram.org/" class="alert-link">Telegram</a> and <a href="https://www.whatsapp.com/download" class="alert-link">WhatsApp</a> respectively if you want to use these features!